50 Cent Shares Theory On Why Drake’s Son Has Blond Hair & Blue Eyes With Side-By-Side Photo Of Grandmother

 “Duh!
 This is common sense…clearly some folks didn’t pass biology,” an Instagram follower responded.

-“Genetics are amazing.
-The black gene exit left with this one,” a fan joked.

-“I love it!
-Genetics are crazy.
-My son looks just like his grandpa,” a follower shared.

-Many fans noticed that Drake’s mother looked very similar to well-known singer in this picture.
+Many fans noticed that Drake’s mother looked very similar to a well-known singer in this picture.

 “I thought that was Barbara Streisand,” one user wrote.